Dr Carole Paley

 Profile

-I originally studied Leisure Studies and then Sports and Exercise Science and Sports Medicine in both Leeds and Sheffield and obtained an M.Med Sci from Sheffield University.
+I originally studied Leisure Studies, Sports and Exercise Science and Sports Medicine in both Leeds and Sheffield and obtained a M.Med Sci from Sheffield University.
 Following a period of working in sports coaching development and lecturing in sports science and biomechanics, I studied to become a Physiotherapist, qualifying in 1995.
 After following junior physiotherapy rotations I became a specialist musculoskeletal physiotherapist at Airedale NHS Foundation Trust.

-I became very interested in research, particularly in the field of pain, and in 2007 I was appointed Research Manager at Airedale, eventually becoming Head of Research and Innovation after a few years.
-During this time, I obtained my PhD studying in the Centre for Pain Research at Leeds Beckett University.
+Whilst working in the NHS I became very interested in research, particularly in the field of pain, and in 2007 I was appointed Research Manager at Airedale, eventually becoming Head of Research and Innovation.
+During this time, I obtained my PhD in 2013 studying part-time in the Centre for Pain Research at Leeds Beckett University.
 My research programme was on acupuncture for cancer induced bone pain in adults.
 Since then I have been involved in synthesising research evidence, conducting systematic reviews and writing papers on non-pharmaceutical interventions for pain.
 I am a Cochrane Author and have acted as a PhD external examiner.

 Responsibilities